gregplaysguitar/django-trolley/readme.markdown

 # Installation

-1. Symlink or move the `cart` directory onto your path.
+1. Run `./setup.py install` to install the cart.
+Alternately, you can symlink or move the `cart` directory onto your path.

 2. Add `'cart'` to INSTALLED_APPS